jacopocolo/p5-sketchplugin/README.md

 P5Sketch is a plugin for running [p5.js](http://p5js.org/) code inside Sketch.
 The idea is to allow designers to draw complex graphics and work somewhat easily with dynamic datasets, with very few lines of code.
 (I.e.: with this thing you can finally draw proper pie charts in Sketch!)

-The plugin is in very very early stages of development and I’m open to both help and suggestions from anyone.
+The plugin is in very very early stages of development and I’m open to both help and suggestions from anyone (please use the [issues](https://github.com/jacopocolo/p5-sketchplugin/issues) tab for bugs and discussions).
 At the moment this repository is here for me and for anyone who want to try out this thing.

+#####A warning
 I didn’t experience crashes, not even when running broken while loops, but I strongly suggest you to save your work before running the plugin or working on a clean file.

 If you still want to try this thing out, here’s how to do it.